apache/spark/docs/streaming-programming-guide.md

 * **Concurrent garbage collector**: Using the concurrent mark-and-sweep GC further minimizes the variability of GC pauses.
 Even though concurrent GC is known to reduce the overall processing throughput of the system, its use is still recommended to achieve more consistent batch processing times.

 # Fault-tolerance Properties
-There are two aspects to fault-tolerance - failure of a worker node and that of a driver node.
-In this section, we are going to discuss the fault-tolerance behavior and the semantics of the processed data.
+In this section, we are going to discuss the behavior of Spark Streaming application in the event of a node failure.
+To understand this, let us remember the basic fault-tolerance properties of Spark's RDDs.

+ 1. An RDD is an immutable, and deterministically re-computable, distributed dataset.
+Each RDD remembers the lineage of deterministic operations that were used on a fault-tolerant input dataset to create it.
+ 1. If any partition of an RDD is lost due to a worker node failure, then that partition can be re-computed from the original fault-tolerant dataset using the lineage of operations.

+Since all data transformations in Spark Streaming are based on RDD operations, as long as the input dataset is present, all intermediate data can recomputed.
+Keeping these properties in mind, we are going to discuss the failure semantics in more detail.

 ## Failure of a Worker Node
-In case of the worker node failure, none of the processed data will be lost because

-1. All the input data is fault-tolerant (either the data is on HDFS, or it replicated Spark Streaming if received from the network)
-1. All intermediate data is expressed as RDDs with their lineage to the input data, which allows Spark to recompute any part of the intermediate data is lost to worker node failure.

-If the worker node where a network data receiver is running fails, then the receiver will be restarted on a different node and it will continue to receive data.
-However, data that was accepted by the receiver but not yet replicated to other Spark nodes may be lost, which is a fraction of a second of data.
+There are two failure behaviors based on which input sources are used.

+1. _Using HDFS files as input source_ - Since the data is reliably stored on HDFS, all data can re-computed and therefore no data will be lost due to any failure.
+1. _Using any input source that receives data through a network_ - For network-based data sources like Kafka and Flume, the received input data is replicated in memory between nodes of the cluster (default replication factor is 2).
+So if a worker node fails, then the system can recompute the lost from the the left over copy of the input data.
+However, if the worker node where a network receiver was running fails, then a tiny bit of data may be lost, that is, the data received by the system but not yet replicated to other node(s).
+The receiver will be started on a different node and it will continue to receive data.

 Since all data is modeled as RDDs with their lineage of deterministic operations, any recomputation always leads to the same result.
 As a result, all DStream transformations are guaranteed to have _exactly-once_ semantics.
 That is, the final transformed result will be same even if there were was a worker node failure.
 However, output operations (like `foreach`) have _at-least once_ semantics, that is, the transformed data may get written to an external entity more than once in the event of a worker failure.
 While this is acceptable for saving to HDFS using the `saveAs*Files` operations (as the file will simply get over-written by the same data), additional transactions-like mechanisms may be necessary to achieve exactly-once semantics for output operations.